ouillie/bazel-docker/README.md

 3. Execute the Bazel command in that container
    (with `docker exec` instead of `docker run`).

-After the initial startup, the container, and the running Bazel server that holds the analysis cache in memory, will persist until manually shut down, just like a normal Bazel server running directly on the host.
+After the initial startup, the container
+(and the running Bazel server that holds the analysis cache in memory) will persist until manually shut down, just like a normal Bazel server running directly on the host.

-The container is configured such that all absolute and relative paths printed to the terminal are valid and accessible on the host system as-is shortly after a command finishes.
+Any file path within the workspace or the build output roots will be the same on the container as it is on the host.
+In other words, build errors will always have accurate file paths.

-The script also handles relative targets, so you can run e.g. `bazel-docker build :target` from a subpackage directory, and it will work the same as a normal invocation of `bazel`.
+The script also handles relative targets, so you can run e.g. `bazel-docker build :target` from a subpackage directory, and it will be like running `bazel build :target`.

 It also bind-mounts `${HOME}/.ssh` into the container (read-only) so that [`git_override`] works the same as it would on the host.

 [`git_override`]: https://bazel.build/rules/lib/globals/module#git_override

-### Getting the build container name.
+#### Getting the build container name.

 You can get the unique name of the build container associated with the current working directory